“Half the lies they tell about me aren’t true.” -Yogi Berra

 There are legitimate controversies in pancreatic cancer.
 Often over time, the pendulum can swing to one side or the other of a scientific conflict – as new evidence supports a contention or not.
 Sometimes, with a greater understanding of the complexity of an issue, both sides can even turn out to be right – or wrong.

-For example, one legitimate controversy that has been raging for over a decade now, is whether adding radiation to chemotherapy will help increase patient survival after receiving surgery for pancreatic cancer (adjuvant chemoradiation).
-There are some interesting recent studies on this topic but the issue is not yet resolved or fully teased out.
+For example, one legitimate controversy that has been raging for over a decade now, is whether adding radiation to chemotherapy will help increase patient survival after receiving surgery for pancreatic cancer (ductal adenocarcinoma of the pancreas).
+There are some interesting recent studies on this topic but the issue is not yet fully resolved.

-Below are discussions of recent studies on THREE such issues that have been matters of some inquiry and even controversy.
+Below are discussions of recent studies on THREE such issues that have been matters of some inquiry and even controversy in pancreatic cancer.
 These results are not presented as definitive (as the pendulum never fully settles in real science) but they are fairly compelling – for now.

 We should probably herewith highly complement the authors of these studies – as often studies that don’t show a “positive” outcome tend NOT to get published.
 This phenomenon results in what is called publication bias, and represents a skewing of reality through an inadvertent withholding of what is deemed worthy of being published – and therefore distorts the meaning of the medical literature.
 Increasingly, we at Pancreatica have noticed that authors have more recently been bucking this trend, and commendably have started often publishing studies that do not have what are seen as positive results.